 Zabbix is a monitoring system that provides your networking team with all of the tools and information that that could ever need.
 It uses a range of different technologies, including SNMP Scanner Functionality, IPMI, Active and Passive modes, and it has IPv6 support as well.

+The way in which Zabbix collects data is both flexible and extendable, giving you both a calculated and aggregated set of metrics.
 Which can give you fine details such as data between two ports on the same switch, or total data connecting to your internet connection.

 - WAN and LAN Network Bandwidth Usage